sgkertsos/predict-house-price/README.md

 * Data is loaded
 * Data preparation is made
 * Data is split into train and test data
 * A Random Forest Regressor model with specific parameters is trained.
-The specific model and the specific parameters were selected after model evaluation is performed by using the **notebook.ipynb** Jupyter Notebook file.
+The specific model and the specific parameters were selected after model evaluation was performed by using the **notebook.ipynb** Jupyter Notebook file.
 * The model is saved under the filename **model.bin**.

 This model is then loaded by the house price predict web service to predict house prices.